 We are partners with Love INC in this ministry.
 Homes of Hope provide short-term temporary housing for families who are newly homeless.
 This ministry allows children to remain enrolled in their school district, while parents go through job assessment, training, and searching.
 The Manheim Township Homes of Hope House is sponsored by the Manheim Township Ministerium through Love INC.

-We are partners with the Lancaster County Council of Churches, serving together as one of the original chartering church bodies.
+We are partners with the Lancaster Food Hub, formally known as Lancaster County Council of Churches, serving together as one of the original chartering church bodies.
 The Council feeds the hungry, clothes the needy, and lends its voice to benefit the marginalized of our culture.
 Empowered by the Holy Spirit, we invite a wide range of individuals, organizations, and interfaith communities to join us as we seek to do justice, love kindness, and walk humbly with God (Micah 6:8).

 We are partners with Love INC, a Lancaster ministry that links people who volunteer as helpers to persons who are unable to provide those services for themselves.
 Basic needs like driving them to doctors, raking leaves, and fixing faucets are the kinds of activities around which Love INC connects people.